CatTanker/cnc_map_tool_guide/docs/linux.md

 Open it through a text editor, and look for a tag called `Renderer=` This is likely set to Auto, but i recommend manually changing this for each option on CnC-DDraw and TS-DDraw.
 ```
-; Select the renderer, opengl, gdi, auto.
+; Select the renderer, opengl,dx, gdi, auto.
 Default = auto = if OpenGL fails automatically use GDI
 renderer=auto
 ```
-NOTE: I seem to recall a third option of dx, requires verification.

 ## Final Alert 2 (and FS)
 Linux provides several new opportunities for people using FA2(SP) and FS(SP) The map editor can be run straight out of wine / bottles without any dependencies.
 ### FA2SP with a Dark Theme
---
 A Word of warning: there are a LOT of windows themes out there, i tried a few on my previous install and some seemed to work but most were a little dodgy (Some panels didn't change, some didn't sit nicely, some were too sharp....).<br>
 You can change themes using winecfg through the terminal (better yet through a wineprefix)<br>
 ```